jahn-junior/sphinx-ext-template/.github/README.md

 - `tests/integration/`

 Note the difference between the project name, `hello-ext`, and the module name, `hello_ext`.
-This difference is intentional and must be preserved in your new extension.
+This difference is intentional and must be preserved in the new extension.

 Finally, delete `.github/README.MD`, as it will take precedence over your top-level README if left intact.